MarkPearlCoZa/manager_readme/README.md

 # My Job

 - Attract and retain world-class talent (that's you)
-- Set context for participants in the Future Makers Academy
+- Set clear context so people in the Future Makers Academy can be successful, connecting the dots between what MYOB needs and what the individual needs (career growth).

 I serve you, not the other way around.
 I'm here to help.
 Ask me.
 You work for MYOB, not for me nor any other manager.
 Optimize for MYOB.